OE-FET/keithley2600/README.md

 A full Python driver for the Keithley 2600 series of source measurement units.

 ## About
-Keithley driver with access to base functions and higher level functions such as IV measurements, transfer and output curves, etc. Base commands replicate the functionality and syntax from the Keithley's internal TSP functions, which have a syntax similar to Python.
+keithley2600 provides access to base functions and higher level functions such as IV measurements, transfer and output curves, etc. Base commands replicate the functionality and syntax from the Keithley's internal TSP functions, which have a syntax similar to Python.